AnujaK/restfiddle/README.md

 restfiddle
 ==========

-REST API Playground for Teams
+An Enterprise-grade API Management Tool for Teams.
+Restfiddle helps you design, develop, test and release APIs.

 Build
 ==========